 Our daughter's name is Ibolya (EE-bowl-yah).
 In Magyar (Hungarian) it is a beautiful name that means "Violet".
 In Latin it means "Flower".
-Since you can trust everything you read on Google, people with the name Ibolya "...have a deep inner need for quiet, and a desire to understand and analyze the world they live in, and to learn the deeper truths." which actually sounds a lot like her.
+Since you can trust everything you read on Google, people with the name Ibolya "...have a deep inner need for quiet, and a desire to

 In America however...it makes you think of the Ebola Virus when you hear it said.
 Admit it, you thought that too.
 So we are going to change her name.